Phase I Environmental Site Assesments

 Phase I Site Assessment

-A Phase I Site Assessment, also known as a Phase I ESA, a Phase One Environmental, a Site Assessment, and some other variations, is the standard for evaluating the environmental liability associated with a real estate asset.
-Avant Environmental is expert at implementing the ASTM International Standard E 1527-13, Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process.
-This standard, which has been in existence for over 20 years and is periodically updated, defines the minimum requirements of an ESA.
+A Phase I Environmental Site Assessment, also known as a Phase I ESA, a Phase One Environmental, a Site Assessment, and other variations, is a specific standard for evaluating the environmental condition of and liability associated with a real estate asset.
+Avant Environmental Services is expert at implementing the ASTM International Standard E 1527-21, Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process.
+This standard, which has been in existence for 30 years and is periodically updated, defines the minimum requirements of an ESA.
 It must be performed by an “Environmental Professional” as defined in the Standard.
-If performed properly, a Phase 1 will meet the requirements of the EPA’s All Appropriate Inquiry (AAI) Standard referenced at 40 CFR Part 312 of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), also known as Superfund law.
+If performed properly, a Phase I will meet the requirements of the EPA’s All Appropriate Inquiry (AAI) Standard referenced at 40 CFR Part 312 of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), also known as Superfund law.
 AAI is the process of evaluating a property’s environmental conditions and assessing potential liability for any contamination.
-Every Phase I environmental site assessment conducted with EPA Brownfields Assessment Grant funds must be conducted in compliance with the AAI Final Rule.
-The AAI Final Rule provides that ASTM International Standard E1527-13 and E2247-16, Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process for Forestland or Rural Property are consistent with the requirements of the final rule and can be used to satisfy the statutory requirements for conducting AAI.
-AAI may be conducted in compliance with either of these ASTM standards to obtain protection from potential liability under CERCLA as an innocent landowner, a contiguous property owner, or a bona fide prospective purchaser.
+Every Phase I Environmental Site Assessment conducted with EPA Brownfields Assessment Grant funds must be conducted in compliance with the AAI Final Rule.
+The AAI Final Rule provides that ASTM International Standard E1527-21 and E2247-16, Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process for Forestland or Rural Property are consistent with the requirements of the final rule and can be used to satisfy the statutory requirements for conducting AAI and providing you with protection from liability.
+Avant Environmental Services has at times used both standards in preparing a Phase I ESA, for example a large ranch property with an attached commercial operation, or a large parcel adjacent to an urban area.
+Either of these ASTM standards meet the requirements of AAI and as such will provide the ESA user with protection from potential liability under CERCLA as an innocent landowner, a contiguous property owner, or a bona fide prospective purchaser.

-As such, performing a Phase I should be automatic prior to purchasing or obtaining title to any real estate holding that may have environmental contamination.
-Before you think that there can’t be any contamination on your property, bear in mind that even agricultural lands are known to have had lead arsenate and other persistent pesticides used, or may have had a farm or ranch “dump”, or a prior owner or operator may have performed maintenance on equipment using regulated solvents, or other potential sources of contamination.
-In fact, many of our clients have chosen to have an ESA performed prior to selling real estate for the purpose of documenting the environmental condition at the time of the sale, thereby limiting future liability over any contamination occurring after the sale.
+As such, performing a Phase I ESA should be automatic prior to purchasing or obtaining title to any real estate holding that may have environmental contamination.
+And you want someone to prepare it who has much experience with ESAs.
+Before you think that there can’t be any contamination on your property, bear in mind that even agricultural lands are known to have had lead arsenate and other persistent pesticides used, or may have had a farm or ranch “dump”, or a prior owner or operator may have performed maintenance on equipment using regulated solvents, or mill tailings may have been used for fill dirt, other potential sources of contamination.
+Contamination on adjacent or nearby properties may have impacted your target property, and this information is needed by owners and developers.
+In fact, many of our clients have chosen to have an ESA performed prior to selling real estate for the purpose of documenting the environmental condition at the time of the sale, thereby limiting preventing future claims by others for contamination that occurred after the sale.

 So what is a Phase I ESA?
 It consists of several main components.
 These are: